-‘I’ve been assassinated.’
-R. Kelly denies sex abuse claims
+R. Kelly cries, calls accusers ‘liars’ in sex abuse case

 “You all don’t want to believe the truth,” he said.

 When pressed about whether he was attracted to younger women, the 52-year-old Kelly said: “I’m an older man who loves all women.”
+He acknowledged living and being in a relationship with two young women.

 The recording artist has been trailed for decades by allegations that he violated underage girls and women and held some as virtual slaves.
 Kelly has consistently denied any sexual misconduct and was acquitted of child pornography charges in 2008.
 Those charges centered on a graphic video that prosecutors said showed him having sex with a girl as young as 13.

 As part of his current case, Kelly is forbidden from having any contact with females younger than 18.
+He has pleaded not guilty to 10 counts of aggravated sexual abuse.

-Interviews with two women who live with Kelly will air Friday, including one woman whose parents say is being held against her will.
-Kelly suggested the young woman’s parents were in it for the money and put blame on them for their relationship, saying they brought their daughter as to watch him perform when she was a teenager.
+Interviews with the two women who live with Kelly will air Friday, including one woman whose parents say is being held against her will.
+Kelly suggested the young woman’s parents were in it for the money and put blame on them for his relationship with their daughter, saying they brought her to watch him perform when she was a teenager.

 CBS said it interviewed Kelly for 80 minutes.
 More of the interview is expected to air Thursday,

-In an excerpt that aired Tuesday night, Kelly told King that allegations of him having sex with and abusing underage girls were “not true,” calling the claims “rumors.”
+In an excerpt that aired Tuesday night, Kelly told King that allegations of him having sex with and abusing underage girls were “not true,” calling them “rumors.”
 When King asked Kelly if he has held women against their will, he replied: “That’s stupid!”

 “Use your common sense.
 Forget the blogs, forget how you feel about me,” Kelly said.
 “How stupid would it be for me, with my crazy past and what I’ve been through — oh right now I just think I need to be a monster, and hold girls against their will, chain them up in my basement, and don’t let them eat, and don’t let them out.”